open-telemetry/opentelemetry-specification/work_in_progress/specification/resource/Resource.md

 ### From environment variables
 Population of resource information from environment variables MUST be provided by the core library.
-It provides the user with an ubiquitious way to manually provide information that may not be detectable automatically through available integration libraries.
+It provides the user with an ubiquitous way to manually provide information that may not be detectable automatically through available integration libraries.

 Two environment variables are used:
 * `OC_RESOURCE_TYPE`: defines the resource type.
 Leading and trailing whitespaces are trimmed.
-* `OC_RESOURCE_LABELS`: defines resource labels as a comma-seperated list of key/value pairs (`[ <key>="value" [ ,<key>="<value>" ... ] ]`). `"` characters in values MUST be escaped with `\`.
+* `OC_RESOURCE_LABELS`: defines resource labels as a comma-separated list of key/value pairs (`[ <key>="value" [ ,<key>="<value>" ... ] ]`). `"` characters in values MUST be escaped with `\`.

 For example: